ghacks Technology News

 You create one random grid and a pattern for every login that you have.
 Once done you only carry the random password grid with you and leave the other cards at home.
 The ultimate solution would be to remember the objects without having to store the cards at home.
 You could deposit them at your local branch instead for instance.

-Another problem would be that you still have to remember all the patterns that you have created which would pose almost the same problems than remembering the passwords directly.
+Another problem is that you still have to remember all the patterns that you have created which would pose almost the same problems as remembering the passwords directly.

 This system does not work where someone else is handing out a password to you which can’t be changed.